 There’s still so much battery life that you would keep wondering where the charger is.
 Similar to other wearables the Bip uses a proprietary connector.
 The cradle design of the Amazfit Bip charger is wide but identical to the Fitbit Versa charger design.

 - Comfortable band material that fits wrists comfortably

 - Has all the required sensors for a smartwatch

 - Lack of music storage and playback controls

-The Amazfit Bip is one of the lowest-cost smartwatches with both GPS and a heart monitor, at less than $70 on Amazon.
+The Amazfit Bip is one of the lowest-cost smartwatches with both GPS and a heart monitor, at less than $70 on Aliexpress.